-In this audio episode The Handyguys address a listener question about how to rejuvenate the hardwood floors in his new old house.
+In this audio episode, The Handyguys address a listener question about how to rejuvenate the hardwood floors in his new old house.

 The question from Jeremy:

-Hi guys, just found your podcast and I love it. working through the archives right now.
-I’m planning to refinish the original hardwood floors in the 1950s ranch house that I just bought as my first home.
+Hi guys, just found your podcast and I love it.
+Working through the archives right now.
+I’m planning to refinish the original hardwood floors in the 1950’s ranch house that I just bought as my first home.
 I will be pulling all the base trim off and want to go to a dark color to help hide any flaws in the flooring as well as future dirt.
-Can you please give me any advise regarding: proper prep work, proper tools, recommend a good stain (from what I read product quality can vary significantly), as well as any tips to make the job go smoothly.
+Can you please give me any advice regarding: proper prep work, proper tools, recommend a good stain (from what I read product quality can vary significantly), as well as any tips to make the job go smoothly.
 Lastly, could you please go over any basic wood repair techniques that would be helpful. i.e. filling gaps with stainable wood filler, patching gouges, etc. There are many projects I’m planning and I’m sure I’ll get some great tips in the archives!
 Thanks Guys.

 The Handyguys respond: